common-fate/docs-archive/docs/approvals/sso/okta.md

 ![](/img/sso/okta/11.png)

-3. Assign the Bookmark App to the same groups that the Granted Approvals SAML app is assigned to.
+3. Assign the Bookmark App to the same groups that the Common Fate SAML app is assigned to.

 ![](/img/sso/okta/12.png)